lanna-code00/task_manager/README.md

 6. Policy and Gate was used to prevent unauthorized request (like updating and deleting a task you didn't create)

-7. Created an  exception app\Exceptions\UnauthorizedException.php to handle the unauthorized request of updating a task
+7. Created an  exception app\Exceptions\UnauthorizedException.php to handle the unauthorized request for tasks

 8. If you clone this project, follow the steps below: